-Whether you want to attain your dream of higher education or want to secure a high profile job, qualifying competitive exams has now become essential for everything.
+Whether you want to attain your dream of higher education or want to secure a high profile job, qualifying for competitive exams has now become essential for everything.
 Along with the English and Logical Reasoning section, the Arithmetic Reasoning (AR) section is also a part of various competitive exams.
-Arithmetic Reasoning section includes a variety of questions that are based on mathematical concepts, thus, students often find it difficult to solve such questions.
+The arithmetic reasoning section includes a variety of questions that are based on mathematical concepts, thus, students often find it difficult to solve such questions.
 If you are preparing for AR, go through this blog which aims to help you understand these concepts better.

 What is Arithmetic Reasoning?